cloukit/icon/USAGE.md

 ### Use an Icon SVG Path

-When you want to compose your own Icon based components and want full control over the icon grafic, you import and use the SVG Paths directly like so.
+When you want to compose your own Icon based components and want full control over the icon graphic, you import and use the SVG Paths directly.
+See the [Icon Guide](/#/guide/iconing) for more details.

 ```typescript
 import { Component } from '@angular/core';